weygoldt/weygoldt.github.io/content/posts/datascience-stack/_index.md

 ### Keeping the code clean

 - [Black](https://github.com/psf/black) - Black is the uncompromising Python code formatter.
 It is a great tool for keeping code clean and consistent.
+- [isort](https://github.com/isort) - A tool to sort package imports consistently.
+- [ruff](https://github.com/ruff) - The fastest python formatter that also sorts imports, this is my current go-to tool.
 - [Pylint](https://www.pylint.org/) - Pylint is a tool that checks for errors in Python code, tries to enforce a coding standard.
 - [Pytest](https://docs.pytest.org/) - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.